Indonesia's Got Talent: Season 3

-In February 2022 Fremantle and RCTI announced that season 3 would launch in 2022 with a new host broadcaster on RCTI and will be hosted by Robby Purba, who was also the host of Syco's adoption singing talent show, X Factor Indonesia.
-The judges panel was made up of an Indonesian diva Rossa, fashion designer and television host Ivan Gunawan, actor, TV Host, and ex-basketball player, Denny Sumargo and Indonesian content creator and YouTuber, Reza Oktovian.
+In February 2022, Fremantle and RCTI announced that season 3 would launch in 2022 with a new host broadcaster on RCTI and would be hosted by Robby Purba, who was also the host of Syco's adoption singing talent show, X Factor Indonesia.
+The judges panel was made up of Indonesian diva Rossa, fashion designer and television host Ivan Gunawan, actor, television host, and ex-basketball player, Denny Sumargo and Indonesian content creator and YouTuber, Reza Oktovian.

-Pasheman 90 are the winner of Indonesia's Got Talent for this appearance.
-It marking the first winning of variety talent on this appearance, after the two first appearance that won by singers.
-The Winner will be granted Rp.
-150.000.000,- and 1 Hyundai Stargazer vehicle.
+Pasheman 90, as flag hoisting troop dancers are the winner of Indonesia's Got Talent for this appearance.
+It marked the first time a different talent won, after the two first seasons were won by singers.
+The winner was granted Rp150.000.000,- and a Hyundai Stargazer vehicle.

 Season 4

-On January 18, Fremantle and RCTI announce that the season 4 will be launch in 2023.
-With Robby Purba will be continue his presenting role, and the four judges will be continuing their judging role.
-The online audition was already open on January 21, and the team starts for a search the talent across the country on February 9.
+In January 2023, Fremantle and RCTI announce that the season 4 will be launch in 2023.
+Robby Purba continued his presenting role, and the four judges returned as well.
+The online auditions was opened on January 21.
+On April 17, auditions were closed.
+The studio auditions started on May 3.
+This season started on June 11 and ended on August 14.

+Femme Fatale, as a dancers-magician group were the winner of Indonesia's Got Talent for this season.
+As winners, they were granted Rp150.000.000, and a car.

 Overview

 First Round (Auditions)

-It all starts at the audition process, which took place throughout April and May 2010.
-The first round was judges by independent judges to choose the best talent and brought them to Jakarta to meet the 3 judges.
-This phases made 450 best talent going to Jakarta to the next round.
+It all starts at the audition process, which took place throughout April and May 2010, 2013, February to May 2022, and January to April 2023.
+The first round was judged by independent judges to choose the best talent and brought them to Jakarta to meet the 3 judges.
+This phases made 450 best talents going to Jakarta to the next round.

+In 2013, 5 major Cities participated on the Audition.
+Bandung, Jakarta, Surabaya, Medan, and Yogyakarta are the 5 cities that auditioned.
+Four judges would select the best of the best.
+90 best talents are going for 9 slots in the Semi - Finals.

+In 2022, the competition was changed.
+There would be an online and city auditions.
+The same four judges will be judged and selected the best of the best.
+76 best talents would be proceed to the Judge' Cuts.